i1ya-kznts9v/tracert/README.md

-# Traceroute utility (*tracert*)
+# Tracert utility on Python

-Traceroute is a utility that allows you to trace the route of data to a remote destination in TCP/IP networks.
+Tracert (traceroute) is a utility that allows you to trace the route of data to a remote destination in TCP/IP networks.
 With these commands, you can see the path of the data packet from your computer to the target server or site.

-This is the reference implementation of *tracert* for Linux.
+This is the reference implementation of tracert for Linux.

 ## Requirement